HocfaiSun/SciHubDownloader/README.md

 ## Other things

 *   Please don't move `scihublogo.png` file in the folder, the downloader will not work without this file.
+*   Due to the large size and bad performance of Mac version, here I will not upload Mac version.